epics-containers/epics-containers.github.io/docs/tutorials/setup_k8s_new_beamline.md

 # Review the New Beamline Repository

 The following sections are just a review of what the template project created.
 Those of you who are outside of DLS can use this as a guide to what you need to set up in your own beamline repository to talk you your own cluster.
-DLS users will already have these things set up by the copier template.
+DLS users will already have these things set up by the copier template to talk to the p46-iocs namespace on pollux cluster.
+If you believe your repo is already configured to talk to your cluster then you could jump ahead to [](create-test-ioc-k8s).

 ## Cluster Topologies